TomoBossi/upsertable/README.md

 ## What?
 This is an [Apps Script](https://developers.google.com/apps-script) script meant to be imported as a [library](https://developers.google.com/apps-script/guides/libraries) by the [Container-bound Script](https://developers.google.com/apps-script/guides/bound?hl=en) script of (bounded to) a Google Docs document.

 Using [custom syntax](#usage) (don't even click on the link, it just redirects to a later section which you are going to get to eventually, just keep reading, trust me) to reference a [Google Sheets](https://en.wikipedia.org/wiki/Google_Sheets) sheet from within a Google Docs document, this script can then be executed on the Google Docs document to automatically insert or update (upsert) all Google Sheets sheets referenced in this way throughout the entire Google Docs document (including all nested tabs).
-This would be awesome had Google not already implemented it themselves.
+This would be awesome had Google not already implemented it.
 But hey, this way you can also execute arbitrary unsanitized user code while you are at it.

 If a reference to a Google Sheets sheet is found as a standalone paragraph in the Google Docs document, it is replaced by its corresponding up-to-date Google Spreadhseets sheet, converted into a Google Docs document table.
 Also, the reference itself is added at the top of the inserted table, so that future executions of the script can still find it and update the table as a result: when a reference to a Google Sheets sheet is found as part of a pre-existing table, the table is deleted and re-inserted (effectively updated) using the current up-to-date Google Spreadhseets sheet data.